Unification at Nepal

 The Caravan was conceived of by members of Tao Sangha, a Buddhist nongovernmental organization founded by the internationally renowned Buddhist priest and master of Tao Shiatsu, Ryokyu Endo.

 The year 2015 represented the 70th anniversary of the atomic bombings of Hiroshima and Nagasaki.
-To commemorate and honour the memory of those who perished during World War II, the Earth Caravan was born.
+To commemorate and honor the memory of those who perished during World War II, the Earth Caravan was born.

 Starting from Hiroshima in Japan continuing to Auschwitz in Europe, and ending its journey in Jerusalem in Israel-Palestine, the Earth Caravan travelled more than 13,000 km to bring peace and healing to those places on the planet most affected by violence and injustice.